 During this period of alienation and contact detail, my children’s mother has breached numerous court orders that promote or would result in contact with me their father.
 My children’s mother is the resident parent only by virtue of the fact she changed the locks while I was out.

-As Peace Not Pas, we are proud of the gender neutral stance we take.
+As CCA, we are proud of the gender neutral stance we take.
 Parental alienation can happen to mothers too.
 It doesn’t just happen to fathers.
 Our approach and overall ethos is one of equality.
 We do not exclude anyone.
 We provide support for absolutely anyone that we feel has genuinely been negatively effected by parental alienation.

 Just because statistically there are more alienated fathers than mothers does not equate to the fact women are inherently more evil than men.